ravib31/atheist31/README.md

 ## :sassy_man:  About me
- I'm a graduate in Btech  from University of lucknow,Lucknow .
+ I'm a graduate of Btech  from the University of Lucknow, Lucknow.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development  and working on React and Algorithms .
+I'm currently into Web Development  and working on React and Algorithms.

 - 🔭 Here is my Portfolio [Porfolio](https://atheist31.github.io/)